Greater Lowell Community Health Improvement Plan (CHIP)

 A Community Health Improvement Plan (CHIP) is a long-term, systematic effort to address public health problems in a community.
 The plan is based on the results of community health assessment activities, and is part of a community health improvement process, helping to set priorities, coordinate efforts, and target resources.
-It should define the vision for the health of the community through a collaborative process and should address the gamut of strengths, weaknesses, challenges, and opportunities that exist in the community to improve the health status of that community.
-(Source: Public Health Accreditation Board)

 A CHIP FOR GREATER LOWELL

-With a goal to create a long-term strategy to strengthen the area’s health systems, our CHIP will be used as road map for health improvement over a three-year period, guiding the investment of resources of organizations with a stake in improving health for the residents of Lowell and the surrounding communities.
+With a goal to create a long-term strategy to strengthen the area’s health systems, our 2023 CHIP will be used as road map for health improvement over a three-year period, guiding the investment of resources of organizations with a stake in improving health for the residents of Lowell and the surrounding communities.
 Our CHIP mission: to turn data into action and working initiatives to address our community’s top health priorities.
 While addressing specific health priorities, the overarching goal is always one of health equity, meeting the health needs not just for some, but for all.

 OUR PLAN IN ACTION